krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 - Used for __sequences of data__ (like __time series__, or machine translations (words) or music(notes))
 - __Output of the neuron goes back into the same neuron__ (feedback loop)
 - A sequence of words is encoded into neural network and later this neural network can be decoded into words in anothe language (translation).
-- ResNet (short for Residual Network) is type of CNN
 - As neural networks get deeper, they should perform better—but in practice, they often get worse due to: Vanishing gradient, Overfitting, Training instability
-- The 'neural network' represents the 'meaning' that can be translated into many languages.
 - __ResNet__ (Residual Network) – Deep Convolutional Neural Network (CNN) used for image recognition tasks, object detection, facial recognition
   - ResNet introduces shortcut (skip) connections that allow gradients and data to flow more easily through the network.